dkulp2/cnvs/doc/architecture.md

 Jobs have data and parameter dependencies.
 Data dependencies are requirements that files or tables must be generated for job input.
-Parameter dependencies refer parameter settings in previous job that are used in subsequent steps as well.
-For example, a window size
+Parameter dependencies refer to parameter settings in a job that is used in a previous job.

 *I don't know the details of the job description and its queue and dependency system, yet!*